bigstack-oss/interview-assignment/README.md

 Cube Interview Assignment

 - is built in ReactJS with [@carbon/react](https://carbondesignsystem.com/developing/frameworks/react/) UI toolkit.
-Refer [@carbon/react component storybook](https://react.carbondesignsystem.com/?path=/story/components-tile--default) for more details.
+  - refer [@carbon/react component storybook](https://react.carbondesignsystem.com/?path=/story/components-tile--default) for more details.
 - use Express framework as web server and also for APIs development.

 ## Requirement